jamesdanielwhitford/sentry-shopify/third.md

 Seer's recommendations combine technical solutions with user experience improvements.
 The AI suggests implementing client-side timeout handling, adding progress indicators with estimated completion times, and providing alternative shipping options when the primary API is slow.
 These suggestions come from analyzing user behavior patterns across multiple session replays.

-When users encounter this checkout problem, they often submit feedback through your support channels.
-Sentry's user feedback widget can be programmatically triggered during these checkout failures, automatically associating user reports with the current session replay and performance data.
-This integration eliminates the manual work typically required to connect user complaints with technical debugging information.
+When users encounter this checkout problem, the feedback widget provides an easy way for them to report the issue directly.
+Since the widget automatically includes session replay data and performance context, user reports come with the complete technical information needed for debugging, eliminating the typical disconnect between user complaints and technical investigation.

 ## Debugging search performance across web and mobile platforms